darionco/WebCPU/README.md

 ## WebCPU

-Utility to estimate the number of usable cores to perform data processing in the browser, takes ~2 seconds.
-Returns a [Promise][1] that resolves to a [WebCPUResult][2].
+Utility to estimate the number of usable cores to perform data processing in node.js and the browser.

+In node.js, it uses the code from [this gist][1] to query the number of CPUs on the system.
+It can be configured to run the same estimation as in the browser.

+In the browser, takes ~2 seconds to estimate the number of CPUs, uses WASM (when available) to perform the estimation.

+Returns a [Promise][2] that resolves to a [WebCPUResult][3].

 ### Installation